-At the date of this Notice and the accompanying Management Information Circular, it is the intention of management of the Corporation to hold the Meeting at the location stated above in this Notice.
-We are continuously monitoring development of the current COVID-19 crisis.
-In light of the evolving public health guidelines related to COVID-19, we urge Shareholders to vote in advance of the Meeting by following the instructions on their Proxy or voting instruction form, and not attending the meeting in person.
-Shareholders who do wish to attend the Meeting in person are asked to follow the instructions of federal Public Health Agency of Canada, and all regional health authorities of the Province of Alberta.
-Please do not attend the Meeting if you are experiencing any cold or flu-like symptoms.
-All Shareholders are encouraged to provide their vote instructions by submitting their Proxy or voting instruction form prior to the Meeting by one of the means described in the Management Information Circular accompanying this Notice.
 At the Meeting, the Corporation may be required to put physical distancing practices in place to ensure the health and safety of everyone at the Meeting.
 The number of people permitted to attend the Meeting will be subject to and limited by the applicable health and safety orders and other requirements in effect at the time of the Meeting, and access may be restricted on a first come first serve basis.
 In the event the Corporation decides to change the date, time, location or format of the Meeting as the result of difficulties related to COVID-19, the Corporation will promptly notify Shareholders by issuing a news release, a copy of which will be available on SEDAR at www.sedar.com.

-The Board of Directors of the Corporation has fixed the record date for the Meeting at the close of business on May 10, 2022 (the "Record Date").
+The Board of Directors of the Corporation has fixed the record date for the Meeting at the close of business on May 11, 2023 (the "Record Date").
 Only Shareholders of the Corporation of record as at the date are entitled to receive notice of the Meeting.
-Shareholders of record will be entitled to vote those Common Shares included in the list of Shareholders entitled to vote at the Meeting prepared as at the Record Date, unless any such Shareholder transfers their Common Shares after the Record Date and the transferee of those Common Shares establishes that they own the Common Shares and demands, not later than the close of business on the date ten (10) days before the Meeting that the transferee's name be included in the list of Shareholders entitled to vote at the Meeting, in which case such transferee shall be entitled to vote such Common Shares at the Meeting.
+Shareholders of record will be entitled to vote those Common

+Shares included in the list of Shareholders entitled to vote at the Meeting prepared as at the Record Date, unless any such Shareholder transfers their Common Shares after the Record Date and the transferee of those Common Shares establishes that they own the Common Shares and demands, not later than the close of business on the date ten (10) days before the Meeting that the transferee's name be included in the list of Shareholders entitled to vote at the Meeting, in which case such transferee shall be entitled to vote such Common Shares at the Meeting.

-DATED at the City of Edmonton, in the Province of Alberta, this 12th day of May 2022.
+DATED at the City of Edmonton, in the Province of Alberta, this 11th day of May 2023.